 Choosing the right animal model depends on the exact test and assay being performed.
 Some animals may be better suited for specific experiments while others struggle to provide reliable data.
 As a general rule, whatever is being researched needs to be comparable to humans.

 While common options like rodents share many common traits with humans, they are not always the best choice.
-Using mammals in research involves multiple layers of government regulations, can be prohibitively expensive, and doesn’t always scale very well.
+Using mammals in research involves multiple layers of government regulations, can be prohibitively expensive and doesn’t always scale very well.

 On the other hand, Zebrafish are an increasingly popular choice for preclinical studies.
-This alternative animal model still shares significant genetics and an evolutionary history with humans, while also being more naturally adaptable to the needs of research.
+This alternative animal model still shares significant genetics and evolutionary history with humans, while also being more naturally adaptable to the needs of research.

 Zebrafish behavior analysis tests have comparable counterparts for common tests used with rodents and other animal models.

 Zebrafish are a diurnal species regulated by homeostatic and circadian mechanisms.
 They have a highly conserved circadian system in which melatonin is the main hormone involved.

 When zebrafish embryos are exposed to different stimuli of light and dark periods, they experience moments of hyperactivity during the light periods and hyperactivity during the dark periods.
 Any behavior alterations falling out of this pattern can be associated with neuroactivity or neurotoxicity.

 The Zebrafish version of the classic experiment involves a series of small rooms to test positive rewards and negative punishments.
 The animal models are presented with the choice of entering a room with a reward – usually some kind of special treat – or a punishment – a minor annoyance.

 The fish are then observed as they choose between the variable room and the neutral control room.
 Like with rodents, Zebrafish prefer to receive rewards and avoid punishments, allowing scientists to look into their behavior and extrapolate how the data could be applied to humans.